microchip-pic-avr-examples/pic16f18446-sensor-board-pressure-measurement/README.md

 ## Operation

-To program the microcontroller with this MPLAB® X project, follow the steps provided in the [How to Program the Microcontroller](#how-to-program-the-microcontroller) chapter.<br><br>
+To program the microcontroller with this MPLAB® X project, follow the steps provided in the [How to Program the Microcontroller](#how-to-program-the-microcontroller) section.<br><br>

 ## Setup
 Pressure sensor: